42kmira/ft_FdF/README.md

 It uses a basic graphics library, one that interacts with the kernel to announce key events, make a window, and draw raw pixels on said window, called minilibx.

 This project was entirely done in C. Rotations, translation and zoom were implemented from scratch.
-How keys down and up presses are handled was up to the user.
+How keys presses are handled was up to the programmer.
+These keys are non blocking i.e. multiple keys can be pressed at the same time.
 The controls are:

 Rotation: